rcorbish/node-linalg/README.md

 Plot the results (in a spreadsheet for example) to see if we're accurate.
 Don't worry we'll do better with logistic regression.

+## Equation solving

+This implements a solver to find the minimum value of a function.
+Given a matrix of features and a means to calculate a partial differential (gradients) finds the global minimum.

+Click [here](https://github.com/rcorbish/node-linalg/blob/master/test/solve.js) for a sample.

+See the [docs](https://rcorbish.ydns.eu/lalg/classWrappedArray.html#a528d9aae6c7cc261d8aa4b457cb2250b) for the requirements to define the gradient calculations.